Close up of the hand of a PHS student holdidng an epee during Fencing class

 Examples:

 • “Your music is too loud for me.
-Can you please turn it down or use headphones?”
+Would you please turn it down or use headphones?”

 • “Please don’t tell jokes like that around me.”

 • “Please take two steps back.
-I’m not comfortable having someone stand that close to me.”
+I’m not comfortable having someone stand this close to me.”

 If talking to the person doesn’t resolve the issue, or if you don’t feel safe addressing a problem directly, ask for help from a PHS adult (an Onsite Volunteer, an instructor, or any parent, guardian, or caregiver who is present).

-If a community member speaks to you about modifying your behavior, do your best to respond courteously to the request, change your behavior as needed, or ask for help or clarification if you’re not sure what you’re being asked to do or why.
+If a community member speaks to you about modifying your behavior, do your best to respond courteously to the request, change your behavior as needed, or ask for help or clarification if you’re not sure what you’re being asked to do, if you are not able to do as asked, or are if you are uncomfortable with what has been requested.

 For Onsite Volunteers